 Growing up I always felt that there was way too much division in the church.
 Now by “division” I mean both in local churches and the universal Church.
 I grew up with a very interesting “religious” background.
 Growing up I was shifted through vatrious denominations as I had parents who were really trying to figure things out for themselves.
 Experiencing so many “flavors” of Christianity (besides making me very discerning) made me very anti-denominationalistic.
 Further, my senior year of high school the church I was attended, a church my family was heavily involved in, had a split, a breakup, or whatever else you’d like to call it.
 This was a devastating time for me but also a time that God used for extreme spiritual growth in my life.
 I was very upset at the adults of that church for acting so unbiblical and immature (especially since the split wasn’t even over some doctrinal issue).
 But this frustration sparked in me a desire to search the scriptures to discover for myself what the church was really all about and what the church should look like biblically.
 I’ll stop there, because this is not intended to be a biography in anyway; but those two factors, my encounters with various denominations and beliefs growing up as well as the church split, had an extreme effect on my view of unity.

 Consequently, during my late teens I highly praised unity.
 This is not to say I no longer praise unity.
-What I mean by this is that I viewed anything unifying in the universal Church to logically and necessarily unbiblical.
+What I mean by this is that I viewed anything disunifying in the universal Church to be logically and necessarily unbiblical.
 I wanted to see the church unified ts all costs.
 I was fed up with disunity.
 But slowly, this favored bias towards unity broke down as it came in contact with scriptural theology.
 Sadly though, many Christians hold to similar beliefs as I once did.
 They believe the Church should be unified at all costs (key words) and theology, something that tends to divide, therefore, should be discarded.

 The Nature of True Unity